daodaofr/daodaofr.github.io/index.md

 ![image](facility.png)

 ### Opening Positions
+I am a co-chair of the SJTU [[AIGC Class]](https://sjtu-aigc.github.io/).
-Looking for self-motivated students to work with me in computer vision.
+Looking for self-motivated undergraduate and graduate students to work with me in computer vision, AIGC, and 3D modeling.
 For prospective students, please send your resume and transcript to my email.

 ### Biography

 Since May.
 2021, I am a tenure-track assistant professor at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn).
 I received my PhD degree from Shanghai Jiao Tong University in 2019, supervised by Professor [Xiaokang Yang](https://scholar.google.com/citations?user=yDEavdMAAAAJ&hl=en).
 I received M. E. from [École Centrale de Lyon](https://www.ec-lyon.fr/) in France.
 I received B. E. from Shanghai Jiao Tong University in 2013.
 I was a research scientist at the [Inception Institute of Artificial Intelligence (IIAI)](https://www.inceptioniai.org/) from June 2019 to April 2021.

 I am interested in **computer vision** problems.
-Typically, I am working on (1) 3D face/body modeling (2) Human motion generation and analysis (3) AIGC
+Typically, I am working on (1) 3D face/body modeling (2) Human motion generation and analysis (3) AIGC.

 ### Updates